 Saying that, it is very important to understand the necessity of approaches to effectively instill circular economy principles from an early age, continuing with approaches to consolidate circular economical approach on higher education, through introducing and strengthening ecologically-oriented curricula and educational strategies as driving force to making our economies less wasteful and more resourceful, to nurture future citizens with more eco-responsible mindsets and more sustainable habits to make it a model for the everyday life of common people, not just for business men and as business model.

-Written by Dr. Enriko Ceko, External lecturer for the JUMP Team
+Dr. Enriko Ceko, External lecturer for the JUMP Team

 Head of Economics and Management Department, at University College “Qiriazi”, lecturer at University College “Wisdom”, Senator of World Business Angels and Investments Forum and Lecturer at WBAF Business School, Global Entrepreneurship Department, Humanitarian Ambassador of International Peace Association for Albanian Nation, President of Conservative Academy, Executive Director of Albanian Center for Sustainable Development, Executive Director of Albanian Center for Waste Recycling.